ava-labs/avalanche-docs/docs/apis/avalanchego/cb58-deprecation.md

-# Deprecating CB58 in AvalancheGo API
+# CB58 Deprecation in AvalancheGo API

 ## Overview

 With [AvalancheGo v1.7.14 release](./avalanchego-release-notes.md#v1714-view-on-github), we have published changes to deprecate `cb58` encoding in favor of `hex` in the return of AvalancheGo API calls.
-This only changed the supported encoding formats for variable length representations (such as UTXOs, transactions, blocks, etc).
+This only impacted the encoding format for data with variable length representations (such as UTXOs, transactions, blocks, etc).
 Other data represented using `cb58` such as addresses and IDs (txIDs, chainIDs, subnetIDs, and utxoIDs) are unchanged.

-Our AvalancheGo API documents have been updated to reflect this change: `hex` is now the default value for the `encoding` parameter in places where `cb58` used to be the default value.
+Our [AvalancheGo API documents](./apis/README.md) have been updated to reflect this change: `hex` is now the default value for the `encoding` parameter in places where `cb58` used to be default.

 You will need to change your code to handle the response correctly.
 For example, for API call [`avm.getUTXOs`](./apis/x-chain.md#avmgetutxos) in which